kimx3129/emerald/project.md

 ---
 ## Project

+### Finger Detection & Count from Live Cam - March 2019
+- Applied diverse opencv functions such as Threshold, Contour Detection, Convex Hull, Bitwise operator.
+- Used Convex Hull to detect a hand and draw a polygon to estimate an area of fully stretched hand.
+Then regard something as a finger of it is detected outside of polygon.

 ### Lung Nodule Classification - May 2017

-- Gaining basic concepts of ontology and what machine learning tools are needed
+- Gaining basic concepts of ontology and what machine learning tools are needed.
 - Analyzed texts to find out patterns & frequent terms for specific diseases using decision tree & k-means clustering.
-- Used Tableau to demonstrate category coverage based on my classification since each disease belongs to different categories
+- Used Tableau to demonstrate category coverage based on my classification since each disease belongs to different categories.

 ### Baseball Analysis & Visualization - (with Abram, Chris, Matt, Jay) - March 2017